‘Paatal Lok’ review: A halfway tour of hell on earth

 Paatal Lok is most credible when in the mortal plane and on middle ground.
 Its expose of the mendacious ways of the power elite is dull, and its exploration of the ancient hellfires that produce the likes of Hathoda Tyagi is well-meaning but shallow.
 The daily discrimination faced by Dalits and the mistrust of Muslims are among the themes name-checked in Paatal Lok.
 However, its sympathies chiefly lie with its middle-class hero – the classic stubborn searcher who gives the average conspiracy thriller momentum and a moral purpose.

-The limited nine-episode series has been created by NH10 and Udta Punjab writer Sudip Sharma and directed by Avinash Arun Dhaware (Killa) and Prosit Roy (Pari).
+The nine-episode series has been created by NH10 and Udta Punjab writer Sudip Sharma and directed by Avinash Arun Dhaware (Killa) and Prosit Roy (Pari).
 A team of writers, including Sharma, has crafted different episodes.
 Dhaware has also shot the episodes along with Saurabh Goswami.

 The basic plot is taken from journalist Tarun Tejpal’s 2010 novel The Story of My Assassins.
 However, Tejpal, who is out on bail on the charge of sexual assault, has not been credited in the series.